maxant/kafka-data-consistency/README.md

 # TODO Blog

 - need lock when using transactional kafka, but not otherwise since producer is thread safe

+- locations in ES are saved as part of the claims document - how are they indexed? can we search for them?
+  - yes they are in there, and they can be searched for

 - objective: use a light weight UI technology that does not require us to have a build system
   - assume http/2 so that multiple fetches don't worry us